NVIDIA-ISAAC-ROS/isaac_ros_compression/README.md

 approximately 10 times to 17MB/s of data, reducing the throughput needed to send this to another computer or write out to storage; a one minute 1080p camera recording is reduced from ~10GB to ~1GB.
-This compression is provided by dedicated hardware acceleration (NvEnc) separate from other hardware engines such as the GPU.
+This compression is provided by dedicated NVIDIA acceleration (NvEnc) separate from other hardware engines such as the GPU.

 A common use case for image compression during the development of robots